AntczakEI/stellarliftapp/_posts/2026-04-13-muay-thai-conditioning-exercises.md

 ---

-### Sources and further reading
+## Sources and further reading

-The original practical exercise list and finisher structure were retained, while the physiological claims and conditioning framework were updated using Muay Thai-specific and broader combat-sport research.
+The physiological and programming recommendations in this guide are informed by Muay Thai-specific and broader combat-sport research.

 * Crisafulli A, Vitelli S, Cappai I, Milia R, Tocco F, Melis F, Concu A. **Physiological Responses and Energy Cost During a Simulation of a Muay Thai Boxing Match.** Applied Physiology, Nutrition, and Metabolism.
 2009;34(2):143–150.
 PMID: 19370044.
 DOI: 10.1139/H09-002.